top of page

 If you own a home over 2,000 square feet, run a number of appliances off propane, and only want to refill it once a year, then you will likely want to have a 1,000-gallon propane tank.

 And even if your home is not quite this big or you don’t have many appliances running off of propane, you may still wish to have a larger tank.
-This way you can purchase propane at a good price and more easily ride through the spikes in propane prices.
+This way, you can purchase propane at a good price and more easily ride through the common spikes in propane prices.

 Conclusion